 Picture this: your new rescue dog has come from a life on the streets or in the shelter.
 Desired human contact is a treat.
 Unconditional love is more than they can imagine.
 Then, they get rescued, travelled, fostered – lots of changes, but when they get adopted – OH MY – this is the life!
 New toys, lots of treats, food, walks – they even let me sleep wherever I want – even the human spots!
 Every day gets better and better and better – this must go on forever, right?????
 Wrong – and this is where the humans need to step in.

 Your new dog is still a DOG.
 You may love her to bits and want to give her everything.
 Believe me, you have already given her more than she ever thought possible.
 What you need to give her, that she has never known – is boundaries.
 Once you adopt your dog, set up training immediately.
 Whether it be in-home sessions or at a local pet store – you will know what suits your needs best.

 You will know if you dog has confusion over boundaries if:

 • He is not respecting the family pecking order (people, people, people, then dog).
-Goes through doors first, or barges ahead of you on steps.
+Goes through doors first, or barges ahead of you on steps, is rude to visitors.

 • Favouring one person, at the expense of another